 Best Safari Hats for Men and Women

-When you’re on the hunt for the quintessential safari hat, look no further than Dakota by Scala — it’s our best-seller for a reason.
-Crafted from water-repellent wool felt, this versatile headpiece features a 3-inch wide brim and feather-capped leather band.
-Want to try it on right now?
-No problem.
-With our AR virtual try-on, you can see what it’ll look like before you buy.
+When you’re on the hunt for the quintessential safari hat, look no further than Richmond by Scala.
+Crafted from crushable, water-repellent wool felt, this versatile headpiece features a 2 1/2-inch wide brim and feather-capped leather band.
+Available in black (seen), olive, and pecan.

-A perennial favorite among travelers, this safari hat from Tilley is crushable, breathable, comfortable, and an effective shield against the sun thanks to its UPF 50 rating.
-Crafted in the boonie hat (aka bucket hat) style, this gender-neutral headgear features ventilating mesh in the crown to help keep you cool even in high temperatures.
-The wide, sturdy brim protects against rain or sunshine while the interior anti-sweat band wicks away perspiration.
-Add the adjustable wind cord to keep the hat in place, plus its machine washable fabric, and you have yourself a trusty travel companion.
+A perennial favorite among travelers, this safari hat by Stetson is crushable, breathable, comfortable, and an effective shield against the sun thanks to The wide, sturdy brim protects against rain or sunshine whilethe moisture-wicking sweatband wipes away perspiration.
+Add the adjustable wind cord to keep the hat in place, and you have yourself a trusty travel companion.

-You know what to require from a safari hat, but don't be afraid to have fun with color and details.
-Enter this eye-catching teal-hued women's straw hat from Scala featuring a multi-colored wood-bead band and double tassels.
-The 3 1/2-inch brim is a reminder that this is indeed a sun hat intended to protect your face and neck.
-The round, intricately woven crown made of toyo fiber complements a carefully curated wardrobe for an effortlessly chic finishing touch.
-Even better, this stylish safari hat comes in other colors including natural, tan, and coral.
+You know what to require from a safari hat, but don't be afraid to have fun with details.
+Enter this eye-catching women's straw hat by Scala featuring a leather band and tassel detail.
+The 4-inch brim is a reminder that this is indeed a sun hat intended to protect your face and neck.
+Plus, it's made of sustainable palm fiber and equipped with Adjustable Inner Velcro® to ensure a perfect fit.

 A man of distinct style, that's what you are.
-This strikingly handsome leather hat by Stetson is a study in great quality and style.
-The distressed leather lends a slightly rugged look while the pinched crown and leather band with buckle proves that greatness is in the details.
-Like cotton, leather is a natural fiber that works well in various temperatures and conforms to the wearer's head.
-The twill sweatband also makes sure that you'll keep cool no matter how hot it gets.
+This strikingly handsome wool felt safari by Indiana Jones is made in great quality and style.
+It's grosgrain band, leather sweatband, and satin lining proves that greatness is indeed in the details.
+Like cotton, leather is a natural fiber that works well in various temperatures and conforms to the wearer's head, making it as versatile as you are.

 Go on a Safari